DavaughnHoots/energy-audit-tool-backend/README.md

 2. **Input Parameters**

-    When prompted, input the required parameters as described in the [Input Parameters](#input-parameters) section.
+    When prompted, please just input the required parameters as described in the [Input Parameters](#input-parameters) section.

 3. **View Results**